Utah Administrative Code

 H. Prior to distribution of funds, the School Children's Trust Section shall ensure that plans include academic goals, specific steps to meet those goals, measurements to assess improvement and specific expenditures focused on student academic improvement.
 Funds shall not be distributed until schools have an approved plan to use their funds to enhance or improve a school's academic excellence consistent with Section 53A-16-101.5 and R277-477.
 For charter schools, the School Children's Trust Section shall provide notice to the SCSB of changes required of charter schools for compliance with state law and Board rule.

 I. Examples of successful plans using School LAND Trust Program monies include programs focused on:

 (1) credit recovery courses and programs;

 (2) study skills classes;

 (4) academic field trips;

-(5) classroom equipment and materials such as flashcards, math manipulatives, calculators, microscopes, maps, books, or student planners;
+(5) classroom equipment and materials such as flashcards, math manipulatives, calculators, microscopes, maps or books;

 (7) professional development directly tied to school academic goals;

 (8) student focused educational technology, including hardware and software, computer carts and work stations;

 (9) books, textbooks, workbooks, library books, bookcases, and audio-visual materials;